-4.13 Searching AutoPilot M6 Domain
+4.13 Searching the meshIQ Domain

-Search Tool can be used to locate registered management services such as experts, managers, and policies service etc. deployed across the M6 domain based on user-defined search criteria.
+Search Tool can be used to locate registered management services such as experts, managers, policies, services, and so on, deployed across the meshIQ domain based on userdefined search criteria.
 Search will also look within managers for content if option is selected.

-Table 4-58.
-Search Tool Properties Property Description Search Parameters Name Enter exact name of Object to be found.
+Table 4-57.
+Search Tool Properties Property Description Search Parameters · Name Enter exact name of Object to be found.
 Description Enter a description of the object to be found.
-Role Define maximum file size expressed in Megabytes (example: 7.3 MB).
+Role Associated role of the service.
+See properties for applicable values.
 Property You can search by using one of the following properties: node, grid_enabled, grid_name, updated, status, auto start, stream facts, stream derived metrics, description, uniquename, resourceHandle, resourcePath, popup_menu_class, popup_window_class, oid, class, roles, owner, and umask.
 Wildcard () can be used as appropriate.
 Context Select the context from the sub-menu.
 The available context entries reflect the actual context of the existing objects. Туре Select the type from the sub-menu.
-The available type entries reflect the actual type of the existing objects.
+The available type entries reflect actual types of existing objects.
 Find managers with such contact Check the box to perform an internal search of Managers to locate additional objects.
 Search Result Table Name Names object found in the search.
 Context Specifies context of object found. Туре Identifies the type of object found in the search.
 Node Identifies CEP server or domain server where object was located.
 Owner Identifies owner of object found in the search.